 If you’re planning on hosting your own pool party, the trick is to get everything prepared in advance - after all, you want it to look and seem like the easiest thing in the world, and you want to be out there relaxing with your mates instead of sweating it in the kitchen!

-So, once you’ve got your classic pool party cocktails mixed and your bottles chilled (and you have Brumate’s perfect wine glasses laid out, ready to add some real style to proceedings), it’s time to whip up some delicious nibbles and treats for your guests to enjoy.
+So, once you’ve got your classic pool party cocktails mixed and your bottles chilled (and you have Brumate’s insulated stemless glasses laid out, ready to add some real style to proceedings), it’s time to whip up some delicious nibbles and treats for your guests to enjoy.
 Food at pool parties should be casual, consisting of light bites, summery snacks, and finger foods… the kind of delicious morsels you can dip in and out of while having a chat and chilling at the poolside.
 We’ve put together five of our favourite pool party recipes for you to check out and enjoy, and which take minimal effort to put together.
 What could be better?

 Lychee and Dragon Fruit Pavlova